-The S2 route may entitle you to NHS-funded treatment in another European Economic Area (EEA) country or Switzerland.
+The S2 route may entitle you to NHS funding for planned state healthcare treatment in an EU country or Switzerland.

-But there are certain qualifying criteria that need to be met, as set out below.
+But there are certain qualifying criteria that need to be met.

 In order to approve your S2 application, NHS England will need to be satisfied that the following eligibility criteria are met:

-- You are ordinarily resident in England and entitled to treatment on the NHS.
+- You're ordinarily resident in England and entitled to treatment on the NHS.

 - The requested treatment would normally be provided on the NHS to an individual in your circumstances.

 - You've provided written evidence that you have had a full clinical assessment by a clinician in either the UK, any EEA country, or Switzerland.
 The clinician's statement must clearly state why the treatment you seek is needed in your circumstances, and what the clinician considers to be a medically justifiable time period within which you should be treated again, based on your circumstances.
 The clinician should support this statement by giving objective reasons.